 I have a knife that I received as a Christmas present from my husband that he hand forged in his smithy and he handmade the wooden handle and the leather sheath – this is a prized possession.
 I also have in my arsenal two different knives from L. T. Wright knives: the Genesis which sports our MultiFlame Mini Tool in the custom sheath that was made especially for me as a gift from L. T. Wright himself and the additional piece I can choose is the Coyote also custom made my L. T. Wright knives.
 These are my go to knives.
 The Genesis is my field knife more often then not and the gift from my Mountain Man and the Coyote are great all around homestead knives with the Coyote being extremely universal for my skinning projects this fall while hunting for our meats.

 Gerber Ghoststrike Fixed Blade and the Ghoststrike Punch

 I also have the Gerber Ghoststrike Fixed Blade and the Ghoststrike Punch.
 These two knives are a great concealed carry knife for both around the neck, in the boot or around the ankle.
 I highly recommend these knives for the ladies in the city that really need to be extra careful.
-The Gerber Ghostrike I like for my survival needs because of the holes in the handle.
+The Gerber Ghostrike (Amazon) I like for my survival needs because of the holes in the handle.
 They are easy to also attach to a stick to use as a gig, spear, etc.

 A knife is something simple in your pocket that could easily save your life and also be a life saver.
 It is a required piece of our attire.
 All the knives I have mentioned have SO many uses here on my homestead and in our survival training.